-COP26 will be attended by the countries who signed the 1994 United Nations Framework Convention on Climate Change (UNFCCC).
-The 2021 United Nations Climate Change Conference is referred to as COP 26, owing to the fact that it is the 26th United Nations Climate Change Conference, held annually but due to COVID-19 had to be postponed from 2020 to 2021.
+COP26 was attended by the countries who signed the 1994 United Nations Framework Convention on Climate Change (UNFCCC).
+The 2021 United Nations Climate Change Conference is referred to as COP26, owing to the fact that it is the 26th United Nations Climate Change Conference, held annually but due to COVID-19 had to be postponed from 2020 to 2021.
 This decision was made by the COP Bureau of the UNFCCC (United Nations Framework Convention on Climate Change), with the UK and its Italian partners.

-COP 26 will begin on Monday, 1 November and will end on Friday, 12 November 2021 in Glasgow, Scotland and will make use of the SEC Centre (Scottish Event Campus).
+COP 26 occured on 1st of November and ended on Friday, 12th November 2021 in Glasgow, Scotland and made use of the SEC Centre (Scottish Event Campus).

-COP 26 will be hosted by the United Kingdom and Italy will be partnering up to support with the preparatory work leading up to COP 26.
-Italy will be responsible for hosting the pre-COP sessions as well as an event for young people called Youth4Climate in 2021.
+COP 26 was hosted by the United Kingdom, with Italy supporting the preparatory work leading up to COP 26.
+Italy was responsible for hosting the pre-COP sessions as well as an event for young people called Youth4Climate in 2021.

 28-30 September 2021 -